 What to Do If Your 2- or 3-Year-Old Isn’t Talking

-If your 2-year-old or 3-year-old isn’t talking yet, you’re not alone—and you’re not doing anything wrong.
-One of the most common concerns we hear from families is, “Is it normal for my 2-year-old not to talk?” or “Should I worry if my 3-year-old is babbling but not talking?”
+Abby Barnes, M.S., CCC-SLPIf your 2-year-old or 3-year-old isn’t talking yet, you’re not alone—and you’re not doing anything wrong.
+It’s a common concern we hear from families: “Is it normal for my 2-year-old not to talk?”
+“Should I worry if my 3-year-old is babbling but not talking?”

 Is your child on track?